Bill Riley Jr.

-Bill Riley Jr. is a retired ice hockey player and coach best known for his time leading Massachusetts–Lowell to three Division II Championships.
+Bill Riley Jr. is an American retired ice hockey player and coach best known for his time leading Massachusetts–Lowell to three Division II Championships.

 Playing career

 Riley played three seasons for Boston University in the mid-to-late 1960s.
 In his first two years with the Terriers the team finished in the top 2 in the ECAC both times and reaching the NCAA Tournament both times.
 BU finished as the National Runner-Up in 1967 but for his senior season Riley managed to play in only 9 of 32 games and finished his playing career after the season.
 Riley's time with the Terriers coincided with another future hall of fame coach, Jack Parker.

 Coaching career

 Riley graduated with a degree in physical education and immediately put his degree to work as the head coach for Lehigh University.
 After only one season with the Mountain Hawks Riley left to take over at Lowell Tech who began playing College Division hockey two years earlier.
 Riley was warned bout outgoing coach Dick Morrison that Tech would 'Never be a winner.' but the 24-year-old Riley took the job anyway.

 In his first season Riley got the Terriers to their first winning season, going 11–6, and continued to slowly build the program.
 The team was rechristened as the Lowell Tech Chiefs in 1971 and promptly made the ECAC Lower Division tournament the same season.
 Two years later the NCAA changed their classification system into numerical tiers and Lowell Tech joined the Division II ranks.
 In 1975, after setting a new program high of 14 wins, Lowell again changed their name, this time to the Lowell University Chiefs after merging with Lowell State.
 Two years later Riley brought in his first major recruit, landing Craig MacTavish who led the team with 88 points in his sophomore season en route to a 27-6 record the program's first ECAC championship and National title.
 MacTavish would leave after the year and go on to a long NHL tenure but the Chiefs didn't slip in the standings too much, finishing with 23 wins and a 3rd place finish in the NCAA tournament.
 The next season Lowell was back atop the heap, winning a second conference and national title.
-In 1981–82 Riley's team set the program record with 31 wins, dominated the ECAC tournament and took their third D-II National Championship with a 6-1 win over Plattsburgh State.
+In 1981 to 1982 Riley's team set the program record with 31 wins, dominated the ECAC tournament and took their third D-II National Championship with a 6-1 win over Plattsburgh State.
 Lowell went 29-2 the following season but lost in the National Semifinal, ruining their chance at a third consecutive National Championship.